VitPuskajler/WebSearchTool/README.md

-# WebSearchTool
+# 🛟 WebSearchTool

+## Purpose
+- ** Mini project for job interview
-A web application that allows users to download Google search results in JSON or CSV format
+- ** A web application that allows users to download Google search results in JSON or CSV format